expo/expo/docs/pages/versions/v32.0.0/sdk/google-sign-in.md

 ### `initAsync(options: ?GoogleSignInOptions): Promise<void>`

-Configures how the `GoogleSignIn` module will attempt to sign-in.
+Configures how the `GoogleSignIn` module will attempt to sign in.
 You can call this method multiple times.

 See all the available options under the `GoogleSignInOptions` type.